Ancient Greek Culture

 Under the Sea

-As Europe's most endangered marine mammal, the monk seal (Monachus monachus) ekes out an extremely precarious existence in Greece.
+One of Europe's most endangered marine mammals, the Mediterranean monk seal (Monachus monachus) ekes out an extremely precarious existence in Greece.
 Approximately 200 to 250 monk seals, about 50% of the world's population, are found in both the Ionian and Aegean Seas.
 Small colonies also live on the island of Alonnisos and there have been reported sightings on Tilos.

 The waters around Zakynthos are home to the last large sea-turtle colony in Europe, that of the endangered loggerhead turtle (Caretta caretta).
 Loggerheads also nest in smaller numbers in the Peloponnese and on Kefallonia and Crete.
 Greece's turtles have many hazards to dodge: entanglement in fishing nets and boat propellers, consumption of floating rubbish, and the destruction of their nesting beaches by sunloungers and beach umbrellas that threaten their eggs.
 It doesn’t help that the turtles' nesting time coincides with the European summer-holiday season.

-There is still the chance that you will spot dolphins from a ferry deck, though a number of the species are now considered vulnerable.
-The number of common dolphins (Delphinus delphis) has dropped from 150 to less than 20 in the past decade.
+There is still the chance that you will spot dolphins from a ferry deck, though a number of the species, including common dolphins (Delphinus delphis) and Risso’s dolphins (Grampus griseus) are now considered endangered.
 The main threats to dolphins are a diminished food supply and entanglement in fishing nets.

 Illegal development of mainly coastal areas, and building in forested or protected areas, has gained momentum in Greece since the 1970s.
 Despite attempts at introducing laws, and protests by locals and environmental groups, corruption and the lack of an infrastructure to enforce the laws means little is done to abate the land-grab.
 The issue is complicated by population growth and increased urban sprawl.
 Developments often put a severe strain on water supplies and endangered wildlife.
 While a few developments have been torn down, in more cases illegal buildings are legalised as they offer much needed, affordable housing.

-Greece's economic troubles have also impacted the environment.
 The lifting of the diesel ban in Athens and Thessaloniki in 2012 decreased air quality as people opted for cheaper transport.
 As heating oil tripled in price, people turned to burning wood, often treated, as well as garbage to keep warm.
 Wintertime particle pollution increased by 30% on some evenings, with lead and arsenic particles found in the air.
 Smog is a particular problem in Athens as the greater metropolitan area hosts over half of the country's industry, not to mention the lion's share of Greece's population.
 Athens has subsequently pledged to ban all diesel vehicles from its city centre by 2025.

 Feature: Don’t be a Boar

 Greece's relationship with its wildlife has not been a happy one.
 Hunting wild animals is a popular Greek activity, as a means of providing food.
 This is particularly true in mountainous regions where the partisanship of hunters is legendary.
 Despite signs forbidding hunting, Greek hunters often shoot freely at any potential game.
 While this can include rare and endangered species, the main game is often wild boars, which have been around since antiquity.
-Considered destructive and cunning animals, the number of wild boars has increased in recent decades, likely due to a lower number of predators.
+Considered destructive and cunning animals, wild boars have increased in number in recent decades, likely due to a lower number of predators.
 Many argue that hunting is an important means of culling them.
-There is also an increasing number of wild-boar breeding farms, with boar showing up on many menus.
+There is also an increasing number of boar breeding farms, with boar showing up on many menus.